zdravkov/kendo-docs/framework/datasource/crud.md

     var dataSource = new kendo.data.DataSource({
         transport: {
+            /* the other CRUD settings are ommitted for brevity */
             update: function (e) {
                 // batch is disabled
                 // generate appropriate data item ID and save the new items to the original datasource